Democrat

 Latest Votes:

-Voted Yes On Agreeing to the Resolution on HRES878
+Voted Yes On Motion to Recommit on HR7700

 Recently Sponsored Bills: